ruijaulino/ruijaulino.github.io/_posts/2023-11-10-cv_remarks.md

-As a final remark, consider the data divided into three disjoint sets $S_1,S_2,S_3$ and, also, consider each set divided into a train a test subset.
+As a final remark, consider the data divided into three disjoint sets $S_1,S_2,S_3$ and, also, consider each set divided into a train and a test subset.

 ![png](/images/cv_remarks/output_13_0.png)

 If we assume that all distributions $\Omega_i$ are different and different from the distribution of future data, then we cannot conclude nothing about future performance of the algorithm (no free-lunch).
-We always need to make assumptions to fit models.
+We always need to make assumptions to fit models; if we consider that a walk-forward is correct then there is no reason to assume that a procedure like cross-validation (that can use data generated in time _after_ the testing observations) is not valid and/or will induce a positive bias in the results (provided that we ensure the train and test are properly uncorrelated).